CTSRD-CHERI/morello-early-performance-results/src/headline-results/dynamic-performance.md

 been able to collect on the shipped chip.
 This lets us use Morello-derived measurements to estimate performance of more optimized potential future implementations.

+Please see later sections [Performance methodology](../performance-methodology/) and [Performance analysis of SPECint 2006](../performance-analysis-spec/) for significant greater detail on our approach and results presented in the remainder of this section.